This post may contain affiliate links. Please read my disclosure policy.

 - Once both sides are browned, remove to a bowl and set aside.

-- Lower the heat and if needed, add another teaspoon of oil to the pan, and saute the onion, celery and green pepper for about 5 minutes, until the onion is translucent and the celery and green pepper are stating to soften.
+- Lower the heat and if needed, add another teaspoon of oil to the pan, and saute the onion, celery and green pepper for about 5 minutes, until the onion is translucent and the celery and green pepper are starting to soften.

 - Stir in the chicken broth and add all of the spices, stirring those in as well.